dustinpfister/blog_posts/_posts/nodejs-marked.md

 ---
-title: Parsing markdown to html, or plain text with marked.js
+title: Parsing markdown into html, or plain text with marked.js
 date: 2017-11-19 19:25:00
 tags: [js,node.js]
 layout: post
 categories: node.js
 id: 94
-updated: 2019-03-15 18:21:01
+updated: 2019-11-18 10:28:21
-version: 1.1
+version: 1.2
 ---

 These days I have been playing around more with a [node.js](https://nodejs.org/en/) project I am familiar with called [marked](https://www.npmjs.com/package/marked).
-This is a package that can be used to parse markdown into html, in addition it is possible to define a custom renderer that can be used to render out plain text, or some other standard other than html.
-In any case it is a great little package for doing that sort of thing, so it's worth a post for sure.
+This is a package that can be used to parse markdown into html.
+In addition to the usual use case of parsing to html, it is possible to define a custom renderer that can be used to render out plain text, or some other standard other than html.

+In any case it is a great little package when it comes to working with markdown source, so it's worth a post for sure.
+So lets look as some examples of this one.

 <!-- more -->